Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 You do not, however, want to start your push too early.
 This will only annoy your customer base and make you seem pushy.
 Here is a timetable that you can use to guide your Black Friday marketing campaign:

-Late September/Early October | Start with a soft marketing initiative where you aren’t sending customer marketing materials directly or running long-term ads, but rather are using word of mouth or social media posts to begin building recognition and hype around your brand. |
+Late September/Early October (Soft Marketing Initiative) | Start with a soft marketing initiative where you aren’t sending customer marketing materials directly or running long-term ads, but rather are using word of mouth or social media posts to begin building recognition and hype around your brand. |

-Late October/Early November | This is when I would begin your bigger and more aggressive Black Friday campaign.
+Late October/Early November (Agressive Black Friday Campaign) | This is when I would suggest you begin your bigger and more aggressive Black Friday campaign.
 Start sending promotional materials like emails and texts and running Facebook and other ads around this time to maintain top-of-mind recognition and keep your customer base in the loop. |

-Black Friday Weekend | On the weekend of your Black Friday event, it’s time to get loud—online and in-store.
+Black Friday Weekend (Prominent Online & In-store Promotions) | On the weekend of your Black Friday event, it’s time to get loud—online and in-store.
 Send out emails each morning of your sale to let customers know about your deals and how long they last.
 Use social channels to show people what your sale looks like and the products they can purchase.
-Don't hesitate to post both on your feed and at your stories—at this point you want your online presence to be strong so customers get excited about coming.
+Don't hesitate to post both on your feed and in your stories—at this point you want your online presence to be strong so customers get excited about coming.
 You should also decorate your store, making it as festive and eye-catching as possible to entice any passing traffic. |

-You can learn more about how you can plan marketing initiatives and stay on schedule for any event with our 2023 Retail Marketing Calendar: Planning Guide (+ Free Download)
+You can learn more about how you can plan marketing initiatives and stay on schedule for any event with our 2023 Retail Marketing Calendar: Planning Guide (+ Free Download).

 At my local boutique, for example, we would start with a soft marketing push in early October for Black Friday—think social media stories and word-of-mouth promotion with in-store customers.
 A month or so from Black Friday, we would ramp up our efforts and try a more intense marketing strategy, using tools like SMS messaging, social media partnerships, and email campaigns (all of which we will discuss below).